taha1048/Data-Cleaning-Transformation/README.md

     odometer <= 10,000,000 : 422480

+so i decided to choose these ranges

+    price between(1,000 & 100,000)

+    odometer less than 1000,000

-so i decided to choose these ranges making the most sense of data and also less skewness price between(1,000 & 100,000) odometer less than 1000,000 and here is the result
+making the most sense of data and also less skewness, here is the result

 ![download](https://github.com/taha1048/Data-Cleaning-Transformation/assets/139405748/ba84a941-12e4-49c7-a6a4-e8682f74fa85)